neuroinformatics-unit/derotation/docs/source/index.md

 (target-derotation)=
 # Derotation

-A Python package for reconstructing images of rotating samples acquired with a line scanning microscope.
+A Python package for reconstructing movies of rotating samples acquired with a line scanning microscope.

 ::::{grid} 1 2 2 3
 :gutter: 3